 Whereas art history once grappled with the questions of what painting could offer photography beyond the promise of imitation, Greenberg’s images insist on a kind of reversal: what does photography offer painting?
 Even more, in what way does each medium extend the other’s limits?
 Greenberg’s career has certainly explored these boundaries in her accomplished commercial career, in which post‐production techniques—now celebrated and widely emulated—feature heavily.

 For “Paintings,” Greenberg begins her process by applying a range of paint types to a glass palette, manipulating both dry and wet pigments to create dynamic surfaces of pure colour and texture.
-She then photographs these painted experiments under both natural and artificial light sources, sometimes using stencils that cast words and images onto the surface.
+She then photographs these painted experiments under both natural and artificial light sources, sometimes using stencils that reflect words and shapes onto the surface.
 The process is a paring down of both media to their essential elements: mixing and blending on the artist’s palette meets the process of filtering and directing light.
 Once her image is captured, Greenberg discards the painting, effectively eliminating—but also complicating—the notions of subject and source.

 Greenberg’s “Paintings” lend the reproducibility of photography to the perceived uniqueness of painting, while also denying this same reproducibility by creating unique, single‐edition art objects.
-The process—now patented—is a sophisticated comment on how the myth of authenticity struggles to coexist with the essential construct of commercial copyright.
+The process is a sophisticated comment on how the myth of authenticity struggles to coexist with the essential construct of commercial copyright.
 “Paintings” are not paintings, nor are they photographs: they are moments of painting—studies of visual material under highly controlled of conditions; they are vehicles for photography—surfaces for experiments of light.
 In many ways, this collapsing of media is not a return to painting so much as it is a departure from art historical terminology altogether.
 Greenberg’s images radically call into question the hierarchy of media that has described artist practice since the mid‐1800s, and incite new questions about the ways we consume and interpret visual information: has Greenberg rendered all painting site‐specific; has she re‐inscribed photography with aura?
 The anxiety that comes with such questions are aptly represented by the scare quotes on either side of the series title; “Paintings” is a placeholder for something else, something new, something we cannot yet put words to.

 "Bad Men" Artist Statement